Byran Hextall shakes hands with Frank Boucher,

 Also to these men who are in the Hockey Hall of Fame in the "Builders" category: General manager and coach Lester Patrick, general manager and coach Emile Francis, team presidents John R. Kilpatrick and William M. Jennings, coach Roger Neilson, and broadcasters Winn Elliott, Marv Albert, Sal Messina and John Davidson, who was also a fine Ranger goalie.
 And to Mike Keenan, who, while not in the Hall of Fame despite coaching 3 different teams to 4 Stanley Cup Finals, is the only living human to have coached the Rangers to the Stanley Cup.

-All but two of the players listed below are in the Hall of Fame.
+All but 2 of the players listed below are in the Hall of Fame.
 There are no active, or even recently retired, players on this list.
 And all but Numbers 8 and 7 have had their uniform numbers retired -- although not necessarily in their own honor/memory.

 10. Adam Graves, Number 9, left wing, 1991-2001.
 He gets called "a good guy" and "classy," which means people forget how he broke Mario Lemieux's wrist in 1992.
 But he scored 52 goals in the 1994 Cup season, among the 329 he scored in NHL play.
 But he has not been elected to the Hall of Fame.